 But, I didn’t respond when he said that.

 He raped me of my words.
-He raped me of our friendship.
+He raped me of my trust.

 The following morning, I vowed he wouldn’t rape me of my career.

 That was 29 years ago.
 I wasn’t an actress and he wasn’t famous.